1.1 The name of the Association shall be the Canadian Population Society (called Society below), abbreviated to CPS.

 2.3 The Society shall be carried on without purpose of gain for its members; any profits or other accretions to the Society shall be used to promote its objectives.

 3.1 The membership of CPS shall be of two types without any restriction on number, so long as the general condition of membership have been met, as follows:

-- spends a substantial portion of his/her working hours in the field of population studies
+ii. spends a substantial portion of their working hours in the field of population studies

 3.2 Membership in CPS will be subject to the decision of a selection committee for the admission of members, except for charter members who joined at the invitation of the Steering Committee.